The “Fine-Tuning” of the Universe

 Physicists, astronomer and former head of NASA Goddard Institute for Space Studies Robert Jastrow said, “This is the most powerful evidence for the existence of God ever to come out of science.”[12]
 He continues, “[The scientist] has scaled the mountains of ignorance; he is about to conquer the highest peak; as he pulls himself over the final rock, he is greeted by a band of theologians who have been sitting there for centuries.”[13]

-Dawkins confesses that it is one of the best arguments against atheism and seems to recognize the weight of the argument, as well: the mathematical odds of it occurring by chance alone, with no fine-tuning mechanism to point at, is utterly diminutive to consider plausible.
-While Dawkins agrees with Crick, that we ought to be immunized against God, he is obliged to agree with Craig that “the chances that the universe should be life-permitting are so infinitesimal as to be incomprehensible and incalculable”.
+Well-known New Atheist Richard Dawkins confesses that it is one of the best arguments against atheism and seems to recognize the weight of the argument, as well: the mathematical odds of it occurring by chance alone, especially with no fine-tuning mechanism that exists in the universe, is so utterly diminutive to consider plausible.
+While Dawkins agrees with Crick, that we ought to be “immunized” against God, he is obliged to agree with Craig that “the chances that the universe should be life-permitting are so infinitesimal as to be incomprehensible and incalculable”.
 Craig continues:

 There are a number of such quantities and constants present in the big bang which must be fine-tuned in this way if the universe is to permit life.
 So improbability is multiplied by improbability until our minds are reeling in incomprehensible numbers.
 There is no physical reason why these constants and quantities should possess the values they do….
 Our discovery of the fine-tuning of the big bang for intelligent life is like someone’s trudging through the Gobi Desert and, rounding a sand dune, suddenly being confronted with a skyscraper the size of the Empire State Building.
 We would rightly dismiss as mad the suggestion that it just happened to come together there by chance.
 And we would find equally insane the idea that any arrangement of sand particles at that place is improbable and so there is nothing to be explained.
 Why is this?
 Because the skyscraper exhibits a complexity which is absent from random arrangements of sand.
 But why should the complexity of the skyscraper strike us as special?[14]

 God as an explanation for all things is simple, intuitive, and elegant, and satisfies the extremely complex interplay between our basic everyday experience and the laws of nature that govern our perception of reality.
-When attempting to understand the origin of the created material universe in contrast to why we are here and alive in our present conscious condition, not just how, it brings the question of meaning to the forefront of thought yet again: Why did the universe come into being at all?
+When attempting to understand the origin of the created material universe in contrast to why we are here and alive in our present conscious condition, not just how, it brings the question of meaning to the forefront: Why did the universe come into being at all?

 [1] Ratzsch, Del and Jeffrey Koperski, "Teleological Arguments for God’s Existence", The Stanford Encyclopedia of Philosophy (Summer 2020 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/sum2020/entries/teleological-arguments/>.